zubinchopra/portaldocs/portal-sdk/templates/portalfx-howitworks.md

 - The core programming model follows the [Model View ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern.
 Most [UI elements](portalfx-ui-concepts.md) in the portal are backed by dynamic view models, which provide a 'live tile' style of UX.
 - View models make heavy use of [Knockout](http://knockoutjs.com/) for binding data to the client.
 - Building custom UI is enabled using standard web technologies like [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
-- Extensions are deployed to an endpoint owned by the service administrator.
-Extension authors are responsible for hosting their own extensions.
+- Extension UI is deployed using the extension hosting service to an endpoint created for your team by ibiza team.
+- Ibiza recommends not using Controllers so that all the APIs are exposed through ARM.
+This ensures that Azure portal customers have consistent experience while accessing the resources through UI, powershell or CLI.
+However, we understand in some scenarios extensions may need to omplement custom business logic.
+In this case, extension authors are responsible for hosting  controllers.

 **NOTE:** Learn more about [deployment](portalfx-deployment.md).

 When a user visits the Azure portal, extensions will be loaded based on the users subscription.
 Extensions can be loaded asynchronously, and even deactivated when it's not currently in use.

 ### What's different?

-The new Azure portal at [http://portal.azure.com](http://portal.azure.com) is significantly different from a developer perspective from the portal at [http://manage.windowsazure.com](http://manage.windowsazure.com).
-Based on feedback from developers who extended the management portal, we set out to solve a few challenges.

-**NOTE:** The management portal at [http://manage.windowsazure.com](http://manage.windowsazure.com) can still be used for customers who require services not yet available on [http://portal.azure.com](http://portal.azure.com).

 - Instead of a single frame, extensions run in their own IFRAME.
 This provides a certain level of process isolation, allowing for greater reliability, and data protection.
 - Instead of a single code repository, extensions are now developed in a separate repository from the shell.